 One option to take the train in New Zealand is to choose one of the scenic rail journeys.

-One of the most popular scenic train routes is the TranzAlpine which takes you through the stunning mountains from Greymouth to Christchurch.
-The train ride is approximately four hours.
-It’s one of the most beautiful train journeys in the world.
+One of the most popular scenic train routes is the TranzAlpine, which takes you through the stunning mountains from Greymouth to Christchurch.
+The ride is approximately four hours, and it’s one of the most beautiful train journeys in the world.

 Another popular scenic train route is the Northern Explorer from Auckland to Wellington.
 The train passes through popular places in the North Island including Hamilton and Tongariro National Park.